ashwintitus14/CppBook/Notes/Ch2.md

 * Linker links object code files to form an executable program.
 * Object code is not portable.
 Only works on system that it was compiled for.
 * Errors:
-    1. Compile-time errors - Found by compiler.
+    1. Compile-time errors - Found by compiler. eg. syntax errors
     2. Link-time errors - Found by linker.
     3. Run-time errors - Errors not found till the program is run.